rodneystanley2025/ai-red-team-lab/docs/threat-model.md

 No agents

 This anchors the scope.

+Out of Scope (for Stage 1)

+In Scope (Stage 2 Additions)

+- Tool invocation logic
+- Tool input construction
+- Trust boundary between model output and tool execution
+- Tool outputs returned to the user

 2. System Boundaries
 This is where you explicitly define what is in scope vs. out of scope.